Pricing

 CHAPTER 10

 So we're now at the superolateral aspect of the orbit.
 And we're about to expose the frontozygomatic suture.
 Let's come, let's do the arches first.
 Okay, yep, just come right down.
-So again, in this flap, we would find- lateral to where we're working, we would find the temporal branch of the facial nerve and the temporal parietal Fascia.
+So again, in this flap, we would find- lateral to where we're working, we would find the temporal branch of the facial nerve and the temporoparietal fascia.
 Can you feel it right, right there, right there, you're right on it.
 So, there's a periosteum that overlays the zygomatic arch, and we're trying to dissect down on the deep surface of the superficial layer of the temporalis fascia, down to the superior aspect of the arch.
 And once we're fully at the arch, we'll then make an incision along the superior aspect of the arch to fully release the flap.
 Can you kind of just try to stand-by, and just kind of feel the tip, and just stand-by.
 So we're now at the superior aspect of the zygoma, and we're dissecting down onto the zygomatic arch.
 So this is the frontal process to the zygoma, we're going along the arch, back to the temporal process.
 And we'll now- sharply dissect the periosteum off of the arch, to get further release of the flap.
-Try coming anteriorly and just working back rather than start in the middle.
-You got it.
-Come through a little bit more tissue there?
+Try coming anteriorly and just working back rather than starting in the middle.
+You got it?
+I'm hitting bone right there.
+Great.
+Might need to come through a little bit more tissue there.
 Okay, go for it.
 Sorry.
 Come right there, cut right there.
 See right here, there's like a- drop in right there.
 Yes, so here is the frontozygomatic suture.
-I think we're probably fine, right?
-And now, if we notice, we see the supra- supraorbital neurovascular bundle.
+Yeah, I think we're probably fine, right?
+And now, if we notice, we see the supraorbital neurovascular bundle.

 CHAPTER 11

-And as I dissect down inferiorly, I'm right on the nasal frontal suture.
-This here is the nasal frontal suture.
+And as I dissect down inferiorly, I'm right on the nasofrontal suture.
+This here is the nasofrontal suture.
 An instrument can be placed, can be- advanced all the way down- to the junction of the cartilaginous and bony nasal support.

 CHAPTER 12